domas-v/obdeleven/README.md

 # Deployment

-The chatbot is deployed to Google Cloud Run with a simple `Dockerfile` and a couple of commands:
+The chatbot is deployed to Google Cloud Run with a simple `Dockerfile` and a couple of commands.
+You will need to set up a project in Google Cloud and install the `gcloud` command line tool, which is outside the scope of this README.

 If you're not on linux/amd64, you will need to build the image with the correct architecture: